banner

 Mark Antliff has recently published, with Patricia Leighten, A Cubism Reader: Documents and Criticism, 1906-1914 (Chicago, 2008).
 He is Professor of Art History & Visual Studies at Duke University, Durham, NC, USA.

-At the Pompidou Centre is Le Futurisme à Paris: une avant-garde explosive, which includes Lewis’s The Crowd, together with work by Gaudier, C. R. W. Nevinson, and many others.
-This exhibition transfers to Tate Modern, showing from 12 June to 20 September 2009.
+Le Futurisme à Paris: une avant-garde explosive, which included Lewis’s The Crowd, together with work by Gaudier, C. R. W. Nevinson, and Epstein, transferred from the Pompidou Centre to Tate Modern, and showed from June to September 2009.
+The catalogue is available in both French and English versions.

 NEW BOOKS